ArkadiuszSuchecki/TowerOnChessboard/README.md

-Program written for automatic testing purposes with j unit.
+This program, built for automatic testing with JUnit, generates a customizable board (minimum size 8x8) where Tower pieces can be placed at given coordinates.
-Creating board of any size (but no smaller than regular 8x8) to place Tower figures at specific only and see possible movement of said figures on board represented by numbers in the table.
+It shows their possible moves on the board using a two-dimensional array of numbers.